halogeeni/strange-horizon/README.md

 API for Strange Horizon record label.
 Work in progress.

-This is also an experiment to work with latest Java goodies:
+This is also an experiment to work with new Java goodies:
 * Java 12
-* Spring Boot 2
+* Spring Boot 2.5
 * JUnit 5